jaidensiu/jaidensiu.github.io/README.md

 Notes:
 - Make sure to run: ```npm run deploy``` and ```serve -s build``` to update GitHub Pages to deploy static React modules
+    - ```npm run deploy``` is what commits changes to the gh-pages branch to be rendered by GitHub Pages

 References: